 The Ventilation Problem Most CT Homeowners Ignore

+Many older Connecticut homes have range hoods that simply recirculate air rather than venting outside, or exhaust systems that have become disconnected or blocked over time.
 Take a moment to verify your exhaust system actually vents outdoors and that the exterior vent flap opens freely when the fan runs.
+If it doesn't, you're trapping combustion byproducts in your kitchen every time you cook.

 Self-Cleaning Cycle: Convenience or Catastrophe?

-The self-cleaning feature seems like a gift before hosting a holiday dinner, but timing is a critical oven safety consideration most homeowners miss.
+The self-cleaning feature seems like a gift before hosting a holiday dinner, but timing is a critical oven safety consideration most homeowners overlook.
 Running a self-clean cycle the week before Thanksgiving is one of the riskiest things you can do to your appliance.

 - Door lock mechanisms that fail in the locked position